 Our guest speakers have a wealth of knowledge and experience so can answer your questions and give you real-world advice.

 Our seminars are held in London so become a member today to come and join our women's only association.

-Vicki qualified as a solicitor in 1999 and specialises in private family law matters to do with children and financial arrangements.
-She is a senior solicitor for a boutique law firm in South West London, Helen Pidgeon Solicitors, practicing only in family law matters.
-She has both national and international clients.
-After qualifying she spent the first few years with a couple of High Street firms practicing in civil claims on a variety of matters which has given her a broad approach.
-Vicki is a member of the Law Society’s Family Law panel.
-She is a member of the family law group known as Resolution which adopts a conciliatory approach to their practices.
+Vicki qualified as a solicitor in 1999 and after a few years specialised in private family law matters to resolve children and financial arrangements.
+For many years she was a senior solicitor for a boutique law firm in South West London practicing only in family law matters.
+More recently Vicki has taken up a new role as a solicitor with Crown Prosecution Service.
 Vicki has been a member of the AWS London group for more than 15 years.
-After attending many enjoyable sociable social events and seminars, she has finally stepped up to the challenge of being on the committee.
+After attending many enjoyable sociable social events and seminars, Vicki joined the committee in 2021 becoming Treasurer the following year.

 We promote and support women’s interests in the legal profession

 We provide a forum for members’ achievements on our website and newsletter

 We enable professional development through educational events, networking, social and mentoring opportunities